On Dynamic Distributed Computing: NOW: Overlay of clusters

-The communication cost of Algorithm \ref{algo_id_distribution} in terms of the number of exchanged bits, is $O(n^3\log n)$.
-Indeed, in total $O(n^2)$ edges are checked, generating each time a message of size $O(n\log n)$ containing all the identifiers of the neighbors.
-When $n=\sqrt{N}$, this gives an overall complexity of $O(N^{3/2}\log N)$.

-\paragraph{Clusterization.} Once all the honest nodes know the identities of all the nodes in the network, any Byzantine agreement protocol can be used, such as for instance \cite{King2010} whose complexity is $O(n\sqrt{n})$.
-This protocol selects a representative cluster of logarithmic size containing an honest majority.
-Afterwards, the nodes of this representative cluster can partition the network into $\#C$ clusters, $\{C_1,\dots,C_{\#C}\}$, each of size $k\log^2 N$, for some constant $k$ that can be considered as a security parameter of the protocol and which is chosen apriori depending on the application requirements.
-The higher $k$, the less chance the adversary has to control a majority of nodes in one of the clusters.
-Choosing the partition at random ensures that with high probability, there is a majority of honest nodes in each cluster.
-The representative cluster can generate a random number such that the malicious nodes cannot influence it by using the primitive {\it distributed random number generation} (see next section for more details).
+\paragraph{Clusterization.} Once all the honest nodes know the identities of all the nodes in the network, any Byzantine agreement protocol can be used, such as \cite{King2010} whose complexity is $\tilde O(n\sqrt{n})$.
+This protocol works in the presence of a static Byzantine adversary controlling less than $1/3-\epsilon$ of the nodes for some positive constant $\epsilon$.
+A representative cluster of logarithmic size containing more than two thirds of honest nodes is selected.
+Afterwards, we use the nodes of this representative cluster to randomly partition the network into $\#C$ clusters, $\{C_1,\dots,C_{\#C}\}$, each of size $k\log N$, for some constant $k$.
+The constant $k$ is a security parameter of the protocol that is chosen \emph{a priori} depending on the requirements of the application considered: the higher $k$, the less chances the adversary has to control more than a third of the nodes of one of the clusters.
+Choosing the partition at random ensures that whp, there is more than two thirds of honest nodes in each cluster.
+This can be proved using standard Chernoff bound and union bound arguments.
+To obtain a random partition, it is sufficient for the representative cluster to order the nodes at random by calling the primitive {\randNum}.
+Once the random ordering has been computed, the partition is obtained by taking for each cluster $k\log N$ successive nodes.
+Afterwards, $\G^R_{t_0}$ is initiated on top of this partition: for each pair of clusters, the representative cluster determines with probability $p=\log^{1+\alpha} N/\sqrt{N}$ whether or not they will be linked by an edge in $\G^R_{t_0}$.
+Finally, the representative cluster tells each node $x$ the cluster it belongs to, the identities of the other nodes in this cluster, and the adjacent clusters as well as their composition (i.e., the identities of the nodes).
+The node $x$ is ``linked'' to all these nodes and can for efficiency purposes forget the identifier of any other node that it may know.
+It is fundamental for the security of our protocol that each cluster contains more than two thirds of honest nodes.
+Indeed, a node receiving a message from all the nodes of a particular cluster considers this message valid if and only if, it receives the same message from more than half of the nodes of this cluster.
+Using this rule for inter-cluster communication, together with the condition that each cluster has more than two thirds of honest nodes, is sufficient to ensure the correctness of the protocol.